Marco Belinelli: Kings, Hornets, Hawks and 76ers (2015–2018)

-On 12 February 2018, Belinelli signed with the Philadelphia 76ers.
+On 12 February 2018, Belinelli signed with the Philadelphia 76ers for the remainder of the season.
 In Game 3 of the Eastern Conference Semi-Finals against the Boston Celtics, Marco made a two-point corner shot to send the game to overtime, 89–89.
-However, the 76ers would lose to the Celtics, 98–101.
+However, the 76ers would lose to the Celtics, 101–98.

 Second stint with the Spurs (2018–2020)

-On 20 July 2018, Belinelli signed with the San Antonio Spurs, returning to the franchise for a second stint.
+On 20 July 2018, Belinelli signed a two-year, $12 million contract with the San Antonio Spurs, returning to the franchise for a second stint.